 The city has an impressive long-back history since it was founded in the 9th century.
 It was quite extraordinary due to the location at Dilje River and the proximity of Brussels.
 Most of the city was burned and ruined by the German invasion in the First World War.
 It was also damaged during the Second World War.

 The historic center has been preserved well, and monumental buildings have been recovered, such as the University Library, partly because of foreign relief funds.

-Leuven has the Province Building and a range of administrative services, where province council is positioned.
+Leuven has the Province Building and a range of administrative services, where the provincial council is positioned.
 It is known for beer and technology industry.

 The Grand Beguinage “Groot Begijnhof” is one of the most amazing World Heritage Sites by UNESCO.
 St. Peter’s Church is another major attraction, and its belfry is a part of Belfries of France and Belgium.

 The picturesque village of Damme is positioned strategically in the north of West Flanders.
 Damme is placed only around 3 miles (5km) northeast of Sasplein, Bruges, on Damme Canal.
 It is a favorite side Ghent day trip if you are getting to Bruges and is a great venue to eat out.
 It is a world-renowned destination for boating.

 Getting to Damme is very simple through direct bus service from Bruges to Damme.
 There is no service on holidays and weekends.
-So, it is advised to check bus info at De Lijn website.
+So, it is advised to check bus info on De Lijn website.
 It is always recommended to take a boat trip along the canal.